Taniadz/Stream/README.md

 cd messages
 python manage.py runserver

-### 4. Open in you browse http://127.0.0.1:8000/chat/alert/
+### 4. Open in your browser http://127.0.0.1:8000/chat/alert/
-and wait, becausegit 95% of the distribution lies within two standard deviations of the mean
+and wait, because 95% of the distribution lies within two standard deviations of the mean.

 ## ABOUT